 AMERICAN SONGBOOK AT NJPAC

 The New Jersey Performing Arts Center is the home of American Songbook at NJPAC.
 This multiple-Emmy nominated series has featured artful and inspiring performances celebrating the American Songbook.
-Guests have included Brian Stokes Mitchell, Stephen Schwartz & Friends, Marc Shaiman and Scott Wittman, Jarrod Spector and Jessie Mueller, Catherine Russell, KT Sullivan and Jeff Harnar, Marilyn Maye, Christine Ebersole, Joshua Bell, Billy Porter, Laura Osnes and Santino Fontana, Nelly McKay, Maureen McGovern, and John Pizzarelli and his orchestra.
+Featured stars have included James Monroe Iglehart, Brian Stokes Mitchell, Stephen Schwartz & Friends, Marc Shaiman and Scott Wittman, Debbie Gravitte, Jim Dale, Melissa Errico, Jarrod Spector and Jessie Mueller, Catherine Russell, KT Sullivan and Jeff Harnar, Marilyn Maye, Christine Ebersole, Joshua Bell, Billy Porter, Laura Osnes and Santino Fontana, Nelly McKay, Maureen McGovern, and John Pizzarelli and his orchestra.

 66th & BROADWAY